feup-infolab/dendro-install/README.md

 #will be used to generate URLs relative to a base address, so set it wisely
 	host="192.168.56.248"
 ```
-### Developing with WebStorm IDEA

-##Cloning the dendro repository, initial setup and starting up the app
+### Cloning the dendro repository, initial setup and starting up the app

 ```bash